vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### axlUSDC
 Axelar's [axlUSDC is a wrapped representation of USDC](https://axelar.network/blog/what-is-axlusdc-and-how-do-you-get-it) bridged from Ethereum to multiple chains supported by Axelar.
 It allows users to transact USDC across a multitude of ecosystems.
 USDC is a dollar-pegged stablecoin issued by Circle, a US-based company, and is mainly used on the Ethereum blockchain.
-However, the axlUSDC allows it to be used on multiple blockchain networks.
+However, axlUSDC allows USDC to be used across multiple blockchain networks.

 Axelar's cross-chain bridges generate axlUSDC by accepting a deposit of USDC at an Axelar Gateway on the Ethereum network and then minting an equivalent amount of axlUSDC on the destination chain.
 Every unit of axlUSDC represents a unit of USDC that is locked in an Axelar Gateway on the Ethereum network.
 In essence, Axelar's dynamic validator set, numbering 70 at the time of writing, secures axlUSDC.

 Users can acquire axlUSDC in three ways.
-First, they can swap it via [liquid pairs on DEXs](https://axelar.network/liquidity-pools) that list pairs in axlUSDC, supported by liquidity pools.
+First, they can swap it via [axlUSDC pairs](https://axelar.network/liquidity-pools) on various DEX liquidity pools.
 Second, they can swap it via [Squid](https://app.squidrouter.com/), a cross-chain liquidity router built on Axelar, which provides liquid cross-chain swaps using axlUSDC as a routing asset.
 Finally, they can mint it via [Satellite](https://satellite.money/), a cross-chain bridge built by Axelar.

 ### Composable USDC
 Circle recently announced a [Cross-Chain Transfer Protocol](https://www.circle.com/en/pressroom/circle-enables-usdc-interoperability-for-developers-with-the-launch-of-cross-chain-transfer-protocol) (CCTP), slated for release Q1 2023 on Ethereum and Avalanche, and later available on Solana and other chains.
 Axelar will be a partner protocol, enabling [composable USDC](https://www.circle.com/blog/composable-usdc-seamless-multichain-ux-by-axelar) with its General Message Passing (GMP) capability.
 This allows arbitrary data to accompany a token transfer to enable usecases such as seamless cross-chain swaps, one-click deposits/withdrawals into application-specific blockchains, and cross-chain NFTs.

+The Axelar team is working closely with Circle to enable seamless functionality of native USDC using Axelar's GMP.
+They believe it is likely most dApp developers will prefer to support a native version of USDC, where available.
+However, there are many chains Axelar supports that are not on Circle’s CCTP road map.
+On these chains, axlUSDC will continue to be a secure, interchain stablecoin for dApps to make use of.

 #### A Note on USDC
 Between 11.03 to 14.03.2023 [USDC depegged below $1](https://twitter.com/DefiIgnas/status/1635980042294669312) due to the failure of Silicon Valley Bank (SVB), which held $3.3 billion in reserves backing the stablecoin's value.
 The bank's collapse was due to a bank run amid concerns over its financial health.
 Coinbase and Binance's decision to stop USDC conversions and the rapid depletion of the Curve 3pool contributed to USDC's depeg.
 The U.S. government took emergency action to [protect all SVB bank depositors](https://www.npr.org/2023/03/13/1163028329/biden-administration-steps-in-to-save-customers-of-silicon-valley-bank), thereby alleviating panic and ultimately bringing USDC back to its peg.